 This is an English translation taken from four consonants with three vowels added.
-The Bible reveals that Jehovah revealed to mankind his personal name.
+The Bible reveals that God revealed to mankind his personal name.
 The act of sharing a personal name instead of a title is significant.
-Jehovah is the creator, the Almighty God, the sovereign Lord.
+God is the creator, the Almighty God, the sovereign Lord.
 He is the most powerful and eternal.
 Therefore many would settle for using a title with their subjects.
 Sovereign Lord, and so forth.
-Yet Jehovah God chose to share his personal name and did so according to the Bible book of Genesis when first speaking with the human family.
+Yet God chose to share his personal name and did so according to the Bible book of Genesis when first speaking with the human family.
 Thus, God was not known by a simple title the way, for example, a son would refer to father or mother, but was known by a personal name.
 This signifies a much closer relationship being desired by God.

-The pronunciation of the divine name is lost.
+The pronunciation of the divine name was mostly lost.
 The reason for this is that the ancient Hebrew text used consonants only and not vowels.
 Fewer words were in use and people recognized words from the consonants.
 Today we do something similar at times.
 For example, when thinking of the names of places or streets.
 We have no difficulty in recognizing the letters DR and saying the word doctor.
 We have no difficulty in recognizing the letters ST and automatically assuming that what is being referred to is Street.
 We fill in the spaces.
 Ancient readers could do the same thing with ancient Hebrew depending on context.

 To some degree, the Jews were very cautious when it came to the use of God’s name.
 Enshrined in the Mosaic law was the command not to take or use God’s name in a vain way.
 For example, it was not to be invoked in a curse or to be used in a profanity.

 Out of a concern for the sanctity of God’s name, a superstition arose about using that name.
 Various articles have been written over the years that have suggested that the divine name and its pronunciation had disappeared many years before Christ.
 These claims have been proven false.
 We know from writings that the divine name was in use at the time that Jesus walked the earth.
 Somewhat after Jesus time with the translation of various documents into other languages, it was a decision taken by the churches in the third and fourth century that resulted in the divine name being essentially removed from the Scripture in all but a very few instances.

 Some argue as follows.
-While there is some merit in this point it should also be borne in mind that we do not use the accurate pronunciation of many names found in the Hebrew Scriptures or the Greek Scriptures for that matter.
+While there is some merit in challenging the use of Jehovah it should also be borne in mind that we do not use the accurate pronunciation of many names found in the Hebrew Scriptures or the Greek Scriptures for that matter.
 When names are used in different languages they are often pronounced in different ways.
 For example, we use the word or name Jesus.
 We have no difficulty with that pronunciation.
 Yet if we were to insist on accurate pronunciation of the name Jesus, we would use a very different word, Yehoshua.
 Yehoshua is very different from Jesus.
 It is a more accurate rendering of the name.
 Yet we have no problem in using that name despite the fact that it is also a very holy and sacred name.